Nuclear warheads down worldwide, up in South Asia

-6 January 2016 update: North Korea says it has conducted ‘successful’ hydrogen bomb test.
+6 January: North Korea says it has conducted ‘successful’ hydrogen bomb test.
 North Korea has the fourth largest standing military in the world by personnel, with 1.2 million soldiers.

 Nuclear Tests timeline: North Korea is the only country to have performed nuclear tests in the 21st century.

-Stockholm International Peace Research Institute (SIPRI) released its annual report on Monday.
+Stockholm International Peace Research Institute (SIPRI) released its annual report.